max-mapper/dat-core/README.md

 #### `anotherDat = db.checkout(ref)`

-Checkout a branch of the dat or an older revision.
+Checkout an older revision of the dat.
 This is useful if you want to pin your data to a point in time.

 ``` js
 db.put('hello', 'world', function () {